hyperspy/hyperspy/doc/user_guide/cluster.rst

 Let's now perform cluster analysis on the stack and calculate the centres using the spectrum image.
 Notice that we don't need to fit the model to the data because this is a synthetic dataset.
 When analysing experimental data you will need to fit the model first.
+Also notice that here we need to pre-process the dataset by normalization in order to reveal the clusters due to the proportionality relationship between the position of the peaks.

 .. code-block:: python